 3. Use a good power supply

-Power supply can play a major role in increasing your RAM’s lifespan.
+A power supply can play a significant role in extending your RAM’s lifespan.
 This is because the RAM modules are sensitive to voltage fluctuations.
 They are designed to operate within a specific voltage range (e.g., 1.2V for DDR4, 1.35V for DDR4 with XMP profiles).
-Unstable power supplies would induce electrical noise and interferences which can lead to data corruption and faster degradation.
+Unstable power supplies can induce electrical noise and interference, leading to data corruption and accelerated degradation.

-A PSU with 80 PLUS certification (Bronze, Silver, Gold, or higher) is a must for good working for all the components of your computer.
+A PSU with 80 PLUS certification (Bronze, Silver, Gold, or higher) is essential for the proper functioning of all computer components.

-Although, motherboards have VRMs to stabilize the power input to both RAM and CPUs.
-But, the good power input to the VRMs is important for their output as well.
+Although motherboards have VRMs to stabilize the power input to both RAM and CPUs, good power input to the VRMs is essential for their output as well.
 Some motherboards also come with Over-voltage and over-current protection.
-So, investing in a good motherboard is also a part of ensuring a proper power input to the RAM.
+Investing in a good motherboard is also necessary for ensuring a proper power input to the RAM.

 4. Keep RAM clean and dust-free

 Dust buildup on the DRAM module can block the airflow and obstruct heat dissipation.
-This can increase the temperature and can result in electric shorts as well.
+This can increase the temperature and may also result in electrical shorts.
 Regularly clearing the RAM and the whole computer is a good thing.
-This is crucial much more in desktop computer cases.
+This is crucial, especially in desktop computer cases.

 5. Reduce Memory Load

-This is a basic process of keeping the unwanted software closed.
-Over-utilizing your RAM will put an extra burden which increases the read/write operations and hence the temperature.
-Also, you can upgrade the RAM and add more size if you constantly keep multiple apps running at a time.
+Overutilizing your RAM will put an extra burden, which increases read/write operations and, consequently, the temperature.
+Additionally, you can upgrade the RAM and add memory if you frequently run multiple apps simultaneously.
 In a nutshell, allowing more headroom to the memory will reduce the stress.

-You can check the activity monitor or the task manager to check which apps are consuming most of your system’s memory.
-If any of these isn’t important to you, it is better to uninstall it or close it whenever not required.
+You can check the Activity Monitor or Task Manager to see which apps are consuming the most of your system’s memory.
+If any of these isn’t essential to you, it is better to uninstall it or close it whenever it is not required.

 close unwanted applications in the task manager

-Using your computer for long periods in one go can also result in faster RAM degradation.
-Constant use can result in memory leakage and unnecessary memory use.
-Restarting your computer refreshes the memory and cleans all the temporary memory locations.
-In this way, you are freeing up the space and increasing your RAM’s lifespan.
+Using your computer for extended periods can also result in faster RAM degradation.
+Constant use can lead to memory leakage and unnecessary memory consumption.
+Restarting your laptop refreshes the memory and cleans all the temporary memory locations.
+In this way, you are freeing up space and increasing the lifespan of your RAM.

 7. Install RAM in Matched Sets

-This isn’t very important but still can ensure the proper working of multiple RAM sticks together.
+This isn’t very important, but it can still ensure the proper working of multiple RAM sticks together.
 Using the same modules of RAM on a single motherboard will reduce the voltage and timing discrepancies.
 It is good to buy matched kits.
-Or if you are upgrading the RAM, make sure to match the size, speed, voltage, and latency numbers properly with the existing RAM module/modules.
+Or, if you are upgrading the RAM, ensure that you match the size, speed, voltage, and latency numbers properly with the existing RAM module (s).

 8. Take care of physical handling

-RAM modules are pretty thin PCB sticks.
-A little extra pressure can easily bend it especially when it is without any heatsink.
-So, make sure to remove and install them carefully.
-Also, when removing or installing, make sure you are not exposing them to the electrostatic discharge.
+RAM modules are relatively thin PCBs.
+A little extra pressure can easily bend it, especially when it is without any heatsink.
+Therefore, ensure that you remove and install them carefully.
+Also, when removing or installing, ensure that you do not expose them to electrostatic discharge.
 It is good to ground yourself properly before touching the RAM sticks.
 Anti-static wrist straps are pretty affordable.

-Proper seating of RAM sticks is also very important.
-Improper seating can result in a poor connection which can lead to stability issues, crashes, and bad power input to the RAM.
-When installing the RAM, make sure the memory sticks properly and click inside their dedicated slots.
+Proper seating of RAM sticks is also significant.
+Improper seating can result in a poor connection, which can lead to stability issues, crashes, and bad power input to the RAM.
+When installing the RAM, make sure the memory sticks properly and click them into their dedicated slots.
 It must be locked in its place.

 I hope this helps!